Selling a Home to a Family Member in Irvine: What You Need to Know

 2. Legal Documentation and Contract Requirements

-Even when selling to family, you must complete the same legal paperwork as a traditional real estate transaction:
+Even when selling to family, you must complete the same legal paperwork as a traditional real estate transaction, including purchase agreements, title transfer, disclosures, and escrow.

 3. Gift Tax and IRS Implications

-If you sell the home for less than fair market value, the IRS may classify the difference as a gift, which could trigger gift tax obligations.
+If you sell the home for less than fair market value, the IRS may classify the difference as a gift, which could trigger gift tax reporting requirements.

 4. Capital Gains Tax Considerations